zettaittenani/coding_interview_impl/README.md

 # coding_interviews_impl
-Implement for coding interviews mainly written in Rust, Ruby, Scala and so on.
+Implements for coding interviews mainly written in Rust, Ruby, Scala and so on.